Spyderisk/Access-Tool/README.md

 # Kraken, a tool to convert Microsoft Access databases to and from text files

-There is currently no open source equivalent to Access.
-Kraken is an essential first step to replacing Access, making it possible to see your entire Access application in text files, rather than just in the Access GUI.
+Kraken is a Python script to to convert your entire Access application to plain text files, and back again.

-Kraken is a Python script extracts all objects from a [Microsoft Access](https://en.wikipedia.org/wiki/Microsoft_Access) program to a plain text format.
-Kraken can then re-load these same plain text files into Microsoft Access, which is then identical to the original program.
-Microsoft Access was designed to stop this from being possible, so Kraken is a significant improvement in protecting your valuable application.
+Kraken runs [Microsoft Access](https://en.wikipedia.org/wiki/Microsoft_Access) and queries it to extract all program objects (code, forms, queries etc) to a plain text format.
+Kraken can then re-load these same plain text files into Microsoft Access, and the result is identical to the original program.

-The purpose for this tool is to keep the plain text files in a version control system such as Git, without any dependence on Microsoft code except for Access itself, and therefore Windows.
+You can do many thing with the plain text files, especially store them in a version control system such as [Git](https://git-scm.com).
+You can also back them up easily, and use them as a starting point for migrating away from Access and Windows altogether.

 Kraken was originally written because the [Spyderisk development team](https://github.com/Spyderisk) had an editor for [complicated mathematical relationships](https://github.com/Spyderisk/domain-network/tree/6a/csv) that we wanted to make open source.
 The first step to making something open source is to see all the source code, and that is what Kraken makes possible.
-If you have Access Databases/programs you wish to store in Git, then we invite other people to try Kraken and [raise an issue to tell us](https://github.com/Spyderisk/Access-Tool/issues/new) if you have a problem or just want to say that it is working great for you.
+If you have Access Databases/programs you wish to store in Git, then we invite you to try Kraken.
+[Raise an issue to tell us](https://github.com/Spyderisk/Access-Tool/issues/new) if you have a problem, or just want to say it is working great for you.

-One day, we would like to take the text file description of an Access application and run it using only open source tools on Linux.
+One day, we would like to take the text file description of an Access application and processes it so it can be run using open source tools on Linux.
 But we are not there yet.

 ## TL;DR overview of Kraken

 Kraken makes Microsoft Access code repeatable, using plain ASCII (really UTF-8) text files.
-This means that someone can find your code online (say on GitHub, SourceHut or CodeBerg) and then:
+This means that someone can find your Access code online (say on GitHub, SourceHut or CodeBerg) and then:
 * clone the Git repository containing your code in text files, onto their Windows computer
 * run Kraken on their Windows computer, which imports these text files into their copy of Microsoft Access to re-create your application.
 They will see the same program, database and user interface you developed, but they only had access to the code on GitHub.
 They have *repeated*